Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: Understanding Niche Users

 \paragraph{Longer activity-level tail for niche users.} In addition to examining the item preferences of users, we consider their activity levels, or the number of observed interactions.
 Let us define two groups of users: niche and mainstream.
-Niche users are those with below-average item-popularity preference, which we define as the average interaction count of all interacted items for a user, and mainstream users are all other users.
+Niche users are those with below-median item-popularity preference, as defined in Eq. \eqref{eqn:item-pop-pref}, and mainstream users are all other users.
 Fig. \ref{fig:activity-level-distributions} visualizes the activity-level distributions for the two groups of users, where a point $x, y$ on a curve indicates that a $y$ fraction of users in the group have at least $x$ interactions.
 The plots show that compared to mainstream users, the distributions for niche users have a longer tail, indicating the presence of high-activity niche-preferring users.
-These results challenge the idea that users who have niche preferences are low-data.

-\paragraph{Quadrants of users.} In the remainder of this work, we partition the users in each dataset into four quadrants.
-The first axis is activity level, where users are either above (``power'') or below (``light'') average.
-The second axis is item-popularity preference; for each user, we calculate the average interaction count of all interacted items, and partition by above (``mainstream'') and below (``niche'') average.
-Because the partitions are by averages and not medians, the quadrants are not necessarily of equal size.
-The focus of our work is on the identification and weight of power-niche users.
+\paragraph{Quadrants of users.} We partition the users in each dataset into four quadrants.
+The first axis is activity level, where users are either above (``power'') or below (``light'') the median.
+The second axis is item-popularity preference, where, again, users are either above (``mainstream'') or below (``niche'') the median.

+To contextualize the user quadrants, in Table \ref{tab:quadrant-summary}, we provide summary statistics for the quadrants across the three datasets.
+Although the quadrants have a similar number of users, power-niche users account for $38.5$-$44.5\%$ of all observed interactions (``Inter.'').
+The final columns in Table \ref{tab:quadrant-summary} show that the average power-niche user, relative to all users, interacts with items with $42.3$-$51.5\%$ fewer interactions.
+Light-niche users are marginally more niche than power-niche users but yield far fewer interactions.